logiqai/logiq-installation/ansible/readme.md

     ```
     ifconfig
     ```
-6. Optionally, if you are provisioning public IP using Metallb, run the following command.
+   > Optionally, if you are provisioning public IP using Metallb as part of step-2, run the following command.
    ```
     microk8s enable metallb
     Enabling MetalLB